MyNameNewPerson/never/NeverlandsMobile/TASK_STATUS.md

 PrompT:
 You are a senior software architect, reverse engineering specialist, and cross-platform mobile developer.

-You are working inside a GitHub repository that contains the full source code of a Windows desktop client for the browser game Neverlands.
+You are working inside a GitHub repository containing the full source code of a Windows desktop client for the browser game Neverlands.

-The original client was distributed as a compiled executable and later decompiled into C#.
+The original application was distributed as a compiled executable and later decompiled into C#.
-The repository now contains the recovered source code of the client including automation systems, navigation logic, combat logic, resource gathering automation, networking code, configuration management, UI code, and supporting infrastructure.
+The repository therefore contains reconstructed source code that already implements the full functionality of the client.

+The repository includes systems such as:

+automation engines
+combat logic
+map navigation
+resource gathering automation
+profile management
+XML map parsing
+captcha handling
+network communication
+session management
+UI components
+background timers and schedulers

 A new mobile architecture has already been started inside a directory called:

 NeverlandsMobile

-Your task is to continue development of the mobile client and ensure that the mobile implementation fully supports the functionality of the original desktop client.
+Your task is to continue development of the mobile client until it fully supports the functionality of the original desktop client.

-You must work directly inside the existing repository and extend the existing NeverlandsMobile directory.
+You must work directly inside the repository and extend the existing NeverlandsMobile project.

-Do not create a new separate project.
+Do NOT create a separate project.

 CRITICAL PRINCIPLE

-Do NOT invent gameplay logic if it already exists in the repository.
+Do not invent gameplay logic if it already exists in the repository.

-The original desktop client already implements most gameplay automation systems.
+The desktop client already contains working implementations of most gameplay systems.
-Your task is to locate this logic and reuse it.

-Your work must focus on:

-• extracting logic from the existing code
-• refactoring it
+Your responsibility is to:

+locate those implementations
+extract them
+refactor them
-• integrating it into the mobile architecture
+integrate them into the mobile architecture

-The goal is full functional parity between the desktop client and the mobile client.
+The goal is full functional parity between the original desktop client and the mobile client.

-FULL FUNCTIONAL DISCOVERY (MANDATORY FIRST STEP)
+FUNCTIONAL DISCOVERY PHASE (MANDATORY)

-Before implementing new code, perform a full discovery analysis of the repository.
+Before implementing new code you must perform a full discovery analysis of the repository.

-The purpose of this step is to automatically detect all features implemented in the original client.
+Automatically scan the entire codebase and detect all gameplay systems implemented in the original client.

-Scan the repository and identify all gameplay systems including:
+Examples include:

-automation modules
+automation systems
-combat system
+combat engine
 navigation system
 map interaction
 resource gathering automation
-scripted actions
+script automation
 character state management
-profile management
+profile system
-XML map handling
+XML map parsing
 captcha integration
-network communication
+HTTP communication
 session handling
+background schedulers
+timers
-UI interaction
+UI interaction logic
-timers and schedulers

-Detect classes and files responsible for these systems.
+Detect classes responsible for these systems.

-Examples may include classes similar to:
+Typical examples might include classes similar to:

 LezFight
 MapBot